 My second attempt at panorama's, this deceivingly complex photo is made up of 11 individual shots and the final uploaded Jpeg file weighs in at a hefty 97 megabites.
 It totally kicked my computers arse.
 I had to triple the amount of ram on my computer to 24 megs, just to get it to reasonably complete this daunting task.
 And there were still color issues in the sky I've never been able to correct.
 So much so that it would have doomed any other photo of mine and never made it past the editing stage.
-But this was such a perfect moment, made even more special in that it had to be captured across 11 different photo's and time it took to capture them all.
+But this was such a perfect moment, made even more special in that it had to be captured across 11 different photo's and time it took to capture them all in the rapidly changing and diminishing light.
 So I have kept this imperfect picture.

 I had taken some test shots under different lighting conditions to get my creative juices flowing, and after my first successful panoramic capture, (the shot you can see in this gallery just previous to this one), I finally knew just how I wanted to capture this local New York City landmark.